 The Form I-20 is the initial form issued by LeTourneau University Office after a student has been accepted for enrollment and paid the tuition deposit.
 This form must be presented at the U.S. point of entry.
 Most US ports of entry no longer stamp/seal the I-20.

-- It tells you how long you can stay in the United States and under what conditions.
+The Form I-94 is the Arrival-Departure Record issued to you when you enter the United States.
+It tells you how long you can stay in the United States and under what conditions.
 Your I-94 will not have a specific date, but will say “D/S” which stands for “duration of studies.”
 Changes in status, extensions of stay and any work permits are recorded on the reverse side.

 NOTE: Recent policy changes state that nonimmigrants traveling to the US will no longer need to fill out a paper Form I-94.
 Rather, the process will be automated and the traveler will be provided with a CBP (Customs and Border Protection) stamp on their travel document.
 A paper Form I-94 will be required when requesting certain benefits (i.e. work permit, driver’s license).
-You can print out your I-94 information at www.cbp.gov/I94
+You can print out your I-94 information at https://i94.cbp.dhs.gov/I94/#/home